 In the cookie-free world, addressability will become reliant on the move from unknown to known audiences.
 For media owners, this journey can be achieved through the production of premium content behind a login wall that justifies the user providing their email address to the media owner.

-However, given the trust the consumer has provided both media owners and brands in handing over their email address, it is absolutely vital they protect this data.
-The first step in doing so is to not share this valuable data with a third-party.
+However, given the trust the consumer has provided both media owners and brands in handing over their email addresses, it is absolutely vital they protect this data.
+The first step in doing so is to not share this valuable data with a third party.

 InfoSum supports addressability by providing a privacy-secure environment to connect first-party data between brands and the media owner.
-InfoSum takes a federated approach to data management, meaning each party's data remains decentralised in their own controlled environment, known as a Bunker.
-The owner of the Bunker can then enable another party to conduct analysis statistical against their data to unlock insight and create audience segments.
+InfoSum’s non-movement of data approach means each party’s data remains decentralized in their own controlled environment, known as a Bunker.
+The owner of the Bunker can then enable another party to conduct analysis against their data to unlock insight and create audience segments.
 Importantly, this all happens without sharing or moving raw data.

-The advertiser can create their ideal audience using the demographic and behavioural attributes in the data sources.
+The advertiser can create their ideal audience using the demographic and behavioral attributes in the data sources.
 This segment can then be flagged for direct activation by the media owner.
-Because of the patented approach InfoSum takes, neither the publisher or the advertiser have to share their data with the other to achieve activation.
+Because of the patented approach, InfoSum takes, neither the publisher nor the advertiser have to share their data with the other to achieve activation.